Glossary:

 Final production art (FPA).
 The digital files used by a production company to actually print the visuals for an exhibition.
 Not the same as the "final design" files, which come earlier.
 Some call this "final digital art," or "FDA."
 (And in pre-digital times, this was called "mechanicals" or "camera-ready art.")

 First article.
 A single initial unit, fabricated completely.
-Fully working and usable in the installation.
+Fully working and usable in the install.
 A great test of the real thing (because it is the real thing).
 And if it passes muster, you can use it — and not pay to make it twice.

 Font.
 The specific weight and size from within a typeface that you actually use to set the style of letters and numbers.
 Helvetica Extended Bold, 12 point, is a font.
-(See also: typeface.)

 Front-end evaluation.
 Visitor studies done in the very earliest stages of planning an exhibition.
 The project team finds out what the target audience already knows about the subject, their misconceptions, and what they find especially relevant.
-(More on the other three evaluation stages soon,)

 G

 Gantt chart.
 A visual way of showing a project schedule, with a list of tasks on the left, and time units across the top.
 Each task becomes a horizontal bar representing a duration.
-(Yes, the word is capitalized and has two t's; it was first popularized by a guy named Henry Gantt over 100 years ago.)
+(Yes, the word is capitalized and has two t's; it was first popularized by Henry Gantt over 100 years ago.)

 General Contractor (GC).
 The primary party responsible for overseeing and managing a construction project to completion.
 A GC hires all the specialty workers, gets the permits and take care of safety.
 In a high-performance museum building, you want a GC that's done it before.